awesome-llm-papers/awesome-llm-papers.github.io/_publications/jiang2023general.markdown

 title: 'Structgpt: A General Framework For Large Language Model To Reason Over Structured Data'
 authors: Jinhao Jiang et al.
-conference: Arxiv
+conference: Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing
 year: 2023
-citations: 67
+citations: 69
 bibkey: jiang2023general
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2305.09645'}, {name: Code,
     url: 'https://github.com/RUCAIBox/StructGPT'}]
-tags: [GPT, Reinforcement Learning, Tools, Has Code, Model Architecture]
+tags: [Has Code, Model Architecture, Tools, Reinforcement Learning, GPT]
 ---
 In this paper, we study how to improve the zero-shot reasoning ability of large language models~(LLMs) over structured data in a unified way.
 Inspired by